StefanIvemo/stefanivemo.github.io/_posts/drafts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

 {% endhighlight %}

 ## Microsoft.Network/vpnGateways
-Time for the VPN Gateway.
-A very simple resource since there are not much we can configure.
+Time for the VPN Gateway, a quite simple resource.

 - `name` - Name of VPN Gateway
-- `connections` - Connections object, this is where all site-to-sites tunnels are defined.
-  - `name` - Name of the site-to-site connection
-    - `connectionBandwidth` - Expected bandwidth in Mbps
-    - `enableBgp` - Use BGP or not, bool
-    - `sharedKey` - PSK for the site-to-site tunnel, if no PSK is provided a PSK will be generated automatically.
-    - `remoteVpnSite` - Resource ID of the VPN Site to connect to.
 - `virtualHub` - Resource ID of the Virtual Hub where the VPN Gateway should be created.
 - `bgpSettings` - BGP Settings object
     - `asn` - VPN Gateway AS Number
+- `vpnGatewayScaleUnit` - Number of VPN Gateway Scale Units

-`dependsOn: Virtual WAN, Virtual Hub, Azure Firewall, VPN Sites`
+`dependsOn: Virtual WAN, Virtual Hub, Azure Firewall`

 {% highlight JSON %}
     {